 As stated above, I highly recommend you review your user manual before installing your projector.
 But even if you opt to ignore that suggestion, you should not just start installing your projector in any old place.
 You should aim for attaching your projector directly to a joist in the ceiling.
 This beam, which runs parallel to the structural supports of your ceiling, provides the most secure spot to anchor your projector to.
 (I certainly would not recommend relying on drywall anchors when installing a projector.
 Some of these devices can be heavy; regardless, I would not want to trust such an expensive piece of equipment to plastic anchors.)

-Another thing you need to consider before hanging your projector is the ambient light.
+Another thing you need to consider before hanging your projector is the ambient light and whether you want to use it outside ever, which we have a guide on by the way.
 I have already mentioned how ambient light can affect the lumens you need to look at when investing in a projector.
 However, ambient light can also affect where you place your project to get the best image.
 (It may also mean you need to invest in and install a good set of blackout curtains!)

 You should also take into account the length of the cords running to and from your projector.
 This will include your power cord, as well as any cables connecting your source media.
 While you can always run extension cords, most people prefer the cleanest look possible and like to limit the number of wires running rampant.
 (Many people also like to tie their cables together to make it easier to manage and keep the wires under control.
 I recommend you do this at the source, instead of at the projector.
 Why?
-Because the projector is likely mounted to your ceiling, it is harder to reach if you need to switch sources or need to replace a cable.)
+Because the projector is likely mounted to your ceiling - we have a tutorial on how to do that too in case you're wondering - so it's harder to reach if you need to switch sources or need to replace a cable).